destinymalone/head-first-java-cliffsnotes-example/chapter-2-classes-and-objects-a-trip-to-objectville/README.md

 ## Table of Contents

-Chair Wars (Brad the OO guy vs. Larry the procedural guy) Inheritance (an introduction)
+- Chair Wars (Brad the OO guy vs. Larry the procedural guy)
+- Inheritance (an introduction)
-Overriding methods (an introduction)
+- Overriding methods (an introduction)
-What's in a class? (methods,instance variables)
+- What's in a class? (methods,instance variables)
-Making your first object
+- Making your first object
-Using main()
+- Using main()
-Guessing Game Code
+- Guessing Game Code
-Exercises and puzzles
+- Exercises and puzzles
+- Overview

 #### Each lesson within chapter 2 is completed and explained in order